peterbeck/gnusocial-debian/README.md

     sudo systemctl restart apache2

 Then in a browser navigate to your domain name or your onion address in a Tor compatible browser.

+To set up your GNU Social site:

+ * Set a name for the site
+ * Server SSL: enable
+ * Hostname: localhost
+ * Type: MySql/MariaDB
+ * Name: gnusocial
+ * DB username: root
+ * DB Password; <MariaDB root password>
+ * Administrator nickname: <your username>
+ * Administrator password: <your admin user password for the gnusocial database>
+ * Subscribe to announcements: ticked
+ * Site profile: Community

+When the install is complete you will see a lot of warnings but just ignore those and navigate to your domain name (or onion address) and you can then complete the configuration via the *Admin* section on the header bar.